KF Laçi

 Klubi i Futbollit Laçi is an Albanian professional football club based in Laç.
-The club competes in the Kategoria e Parë, the second tier of Albanian football.
+The club competes in the Kategoria Superiore, the first tier of Albanian football.
 Their home ground is Laçi Stadium, which has a seating capacity of 2,271.

 Under the ownership of local businessman and club president Pashk Laska, Laçi has established itself as a top-half Kategoria Superiore side since being promoted back to the division in 2009, with their highest-ever finish coming in the 2013–14 Kategoria Superiore season where they finished third.
 The club have also won the Albanian Cup on two occasions during this period, in 2013 and 2015, they have qualified for the Europa League seven times, reaching the second qualifying round on three occasions, and they have qualified for the Europa Conference League one time, reaching the third qualifying round in 2021.

 History

 Early years

 The club was founded in 1960 under the name Industriali Laç, and they competed in the Albanian Second Division, the third tier, for the majority of their early years.
 They reached the championship final of the 1974–75 Second Division, but lost to Vetëtima Himarë and were subsequently not promoted to the First Division.
 The name was changed to KS Laçi in 1991 when the club first participated in the Kategoria Superiore, the name was changed for the last time to KF Laçi in 1997.
 The first trophy won by the club was the 2008–09 Albanian First Division.

 Altin Cuko is the only Laçi player to have won the Kategoria Superiore Golden Boot while still playing for the club.
 This was achieved in the 1995–96 season where KF Laçi finished in 12th place, out of 18.
 Cuko had already scored 5 goals for Tomori Berat before moving to KF Laçi in January 1996, where he netted another 16 times to give him the Golden boot with a total of 21 goals throughout the entire season with both Tomori and Laçi.